otissv/is-schema-valid/README.md

-#Is Schema
+#Is Schema Valid

 Schema validation for object literals.

 #Usage
-isSchema method checks if object literal is the correct schema.
+isSchemaValid method checks if object literal is the correct schema.

 ##Installation
-`npm install is-schema`
+`npm install isSchema-valid`

 ##Usage
-The isSchema method takes a schema and returns a function that takes an object.
+The isSchemaValid method takes a schema and returns a function that takes an object.

 ```
+import isSchema from 'is-schema-valid';

 isSchema(schema)(data);
 ```